-This Western Cape game reserve boasts 26 different species and 800 animals in total on 10 000 hectares in beautiful scenery.
-More than 12 years of know-how guarantee a perfect Cape Town safari experience.
+This safari near Cape Town boasts the Big Five and many more wildlife species on 10 000 hectares in beautiful scenery.
 Inverdoorn is unique as it boasts a great variety of species with large family herds.

-This Western Cape Game Reserve specialises in walking with giraffes.
-It also offers a cheetah rehabilitation centre where guests will learn about the breeding and special care programmes.
+Inverdoorn Game Reserve is known for its cheetah rehabilitation centre, where guests will learn about the breeding and special care programmes.